Here I share Chronic Fatigue Syndrome news to communicate information about the chronic illness CFS (also known as ME - Myalgic Encephalomyelitis).

 For those with hidden disabilities such as low mobility.

-You can buy a sunflower lanyard (hdsunflower.com) and this alerts staff, for example at an airport, that you have mobility problems.
+You can buy a sunflower lanyard (hdsunflower.com) and this alerts staff, for

 These are available in many countries.